robertdenton/ml-iris/README.md

 My first machine learning adventure courtesy [this tutorial](http://machinelearningmastery.com/machine-learning-in-python-step-by-step/).

+I have some notes in here but the script is also heavily commented.
+I would suggest going through the tutorial and reference my script if you need help.

 ### Setup:
 I made a new virtualenv called scipy and `pip install scipy matplotlib pandas sklearn` which took a while.
 After I set up the file and tried to do my imports I ran into this error: